There are a number of schemes you can use to help you buy a home.

-- You must be a first time buyer and never owned or had an interest in a property before
+- You’re a first time buyer and have never owned or had an interest in a property before

-- The property must be used as your primary residence.
-The government appreciates your circumstances may change in the future and you may need to rent the property, for example if you job changes.
-You will not receive the bonus element if your initial intention is to rent out the property
+- The property will be used as your primary residence (the government appreciates your circumstances may change in the future and you may need to rent the property, for example if your job changes)

-- The property must be purchased with a mortgage
+- You buy the property with a mortgage

 How Can I Use the Bonus?

-The government bonus is paid once it is certain the transaction will proceed.
-It is usually claimed after exchange of contracts and before completion.
+The government bonus is paid once the transaction is confirmed.
+This is usually after exchange of contracts and before completion.

 Understand the Deadlines